 Peru's development strategy is based on an economy open to the world and competitive in its export offer.
 It has been a successful strategy that has permitted the country to merge its foreign trade in goods and services as an instrument for economic development and the reduction of poverty.

 International trade negotiations, which have benefited from rigorous macroeconomic management and its consequent stability, have allowed the Peruvian economy to gradually tackle and reduce its external vulnerability in times of crisis such as in the current international situation.
 In recent years, Peru has negotiated Free Trade Agreements (FTA) with large and medium-sized markets.

-This market openness and the trade agreements that Peru has signed have permitted an increase in the number of exported products and exporting companies, particularly in non-traditional exports.
-Despite the fact that exports of traditional products still represent 78% of the country's total exports, it is clear that the trade agreements have allowed the country to diversify its offer of non-traditional goods.
+The market openness and the trade agreements that Peru has signed have permitted an increase in the number of exported products and exporting companies, particularly in non-traditional exports.
+Although exports of traditional products still represent 78% of the country's total exports, the trade agreements have allowed the country to diversify its offer of non-traditional goods.
 For example, in the first three years of the FTA with the United States, 488 new tariff headings were registered for non-traditional exports shipped to the United States, while 204 new non-traditional export headings were observed at the end of the second year of the FTA with China.

-Additionally, these trade agreements are a valuable instrument for attracting direct foreign investment and boosting increased productivity in companies, as well as the transfer of technology through the lower cost of imports of capital goods and quality inputs.
+These trade agreements are a valuable instrument for attracting direct foreign investment and boosting increased productivity in companies, and transferring technology through the lower cost of imports of capital goods and quality inputs.
 Trade agreements provide an incentive to the processes of convergence of international standards, which has enabled more Peruvian companies to improve their management and logistics practices.